Spring Cleaning Your Digital Workspace

 No matter what operating system you’re using, most have a place to store your documents and other files.
 In most Windows computers, you can find six main folders:

 If you use a cloud service like One Drive or Dropbox, you may also find folders under those main headings too.
 More on storage in a cloud drive in a later post.

-However, without creating a better file and folder set up in each of these default folders, you’ll soon have a cluttered mess of files on your hand, and you’ll be hard pressed to find anything at all easily.
+However, without creating a better file and folder set up in each of these default folders, you’ll soon have a cluttered mess of files on your hand, and you’ll struggle to find anything at all easy.

 Make It Work for You

-Maybe it’s because I’ve been a happy personal computer owner for about thirty years now, but I was surprised to realize while helping a web and logo design client that many people don’t know they can create more folders and subfolders, or that they can organize their file storage to suit their needs.
-My client was complaining to me that he hated how hard it was to find files on his computer.
+Maybe it’s because I’ve been a happy personal computer owner for about thirty years now, but it surprised me to realize while helping a web and logo design client that many people don’t know they can create more folders and sub-folders, or that they can organize their file storage to suit their needs.
+My client was complaining to me he hated how hard it was to find files on his computer.

 When I took a moment to look over his system, I could see why.

 My client had been storing everything on his desktop because he didn’t know how to find it otherwise.

 In terms of physical storage, this would be like storing everything on your dining room table because you wouldn’t know where to look for anything if they stored it anywhere else, such as in drawers and cabinets.
 It was a huge, cluttered mess.